n8ebel/Slides/conferences/droidconnyc18/slides_working_effectively_across_space_time.md

 ___

 # Communication: Set Expectations
-- async
+- async communication
 - core hours
+- define where communication happens

 ___

 # Communication: Be Intentional
+- over communicate
+- document & share your work
-- over communication.  share your work, questions, concerns, ideas
+- share questions, concerns, ideas

-- documentation
+^ might feel like you're over communicating at first

+^ be thorough in documenting requirements, questions, progress

 ___

 # Communication: Different Mediums

-- open to escalation
+- escalate when needed
 - use video, emoji, images to make up for lack of non-verbal cues
 - always put a face to the voice
+- find a quite space for video

+^ don't be afraid to move from comment to chat to video when needed

+^ make sure all faces are visible during video chats

 ___